k0rd/WorldRefill/README.md

 natural world whilst having all the resources you could want without ruining it, however this is up to the user to decide.

-I cannot stress this enough, please do not give this command to users, at current this plugin does not work with tshock regions and performing the /gen world command could destroy your spawn etc.
+I cannot stress this enough, please do not give this command to users, at current this plugin does not work with tshock regions and performing the /gen world command could destroy your spawn etc. More on this, most structure commands will be very hard to prevent houses being destroyed as the actual modification of tiles is done by the server directly.

 Please use with care!